clowerweb/Lightning/Readme.md

 ***Basic Usage***

 * Download or clone the repo
-* Open a command line, `cd` to the project directory, and run `composer update`
+* Open a command line, `cd` to the project directory, and run `composer install`
 * Rename `/App/Config.sample` to `Config.php`
-* The basic installation should now run from any server running PHP 7.1+
+* The basic installation should now run from any server running PHP 7.2+

 All settings are found in Config.php and should be relatively straightforward.